CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Experiments

 \subsection{Experiment Results}

-The RL training curves are shown in Fig.~\ref{fig:setup_and_curve}.
-CADRE achieves higher rewards than baselines given the same number of environment interactions.
-In the screwdriver recovery task, although the baseline methods have eventually converged, they fail to match CADRE's performance.
-For the nut mating task, although all methods are nearing convergence, CADRE consistently outperforms the baselines.

 Each method is evaluated for 50 trials per object.
-The average performance is reported in Table~\ref{tab:screwdriver_and_nut} across all objects and all seeds.
-We also compute the standard deviation of the 50 trials on a given object, and then average the standard deviation from different objects and different seeds.
+The average performance across all seeds is reported in Table~\ref{tab:screwdriver_and_socket}.

 \textbf{Screwdriver recovery:} all methods achieve almost 100\% success rates on ID objects.
-However, CADRE performs better on most of the other metrics.
+This is reasonable as dropping the object is penalized during RL training.
+However, CADRE performs better on contact metrics.
 This suggests that baselines often use power grasps rather than the desired precision grasps to catch the screwdriver.
-On OOD objects, CADRE and DexPoint still maintain similar performance, while the other baselines exhibit a more significant performance drop.
-However, we will demonstrate in Table~\ref{tab:primary_task_eval} that grasp pose of DexPoint is not well suited for the primary screwdriver-turning task.
+On OOD objects, CADRE, the CADRE-EBM, CADRE-No IRA and DexPoint still maintain similar performance, while the other methods exhibit a more significant performance drop.
+However, we will demonstrate in Table~\ref{tab:primary_task_eval} that grasp poses of DexPoint and CADRE variants are not well-suited for the primary screwdriver-turning task.

-To further evaluate the quality of the recovered state, we set up the screwdriver turning (primary manipulation task) as described in Sec.~\ref{sec:setup_screwdriver} and use the turning algorithm proposed in ~\cite{yang2024multi}.
-Because the turning algorithm is computationally expensive, we only run it with the best-performing seed with the highest success rates for each method.
-We randomly sample 5 recovery trials per object for the turning evaluation.
-The goal is to turn the screwdriver 60 degrees.
+For the downstream evaluation (see Sec.~\ref{sec:setup_screwdriver}), we randomly sample 5 recovery trials per object per seed because the turning algorithm~\cite{yang2024multi} is computationally expensive.
 The turning results are shown in Table~\ref{tab:primary_task_eval}.
-According to the results, CADRE has demonstrated a smaller distance to goal in ID scenarios and a lower drop rate in OOD scenarios.
-The performance drop from ID to OOD of CADRE is much smaller than that of the baselines.
+According to the results, CADRE has demonstrated a much smaller distance to goal in ID scenarios and a lower drop rate in OOD scenarios.
+Its distance to goal is slightly higher.
+This is a direct consequence of its low drop rate: in difficult scenarios where baseline methods drop the screwdriver, CADRE manages a partial turn.
+This results in a larger average distance-to-goal that reflects the inherent difficulty of these edge-case setups.